9 Things You Might Not Know About Savannah Guthrie

 Her mother is the person she admires the most

-Savannah Guthrie might be someone many look up to, but she has some heroes of her own, so to speak.
+Savannah Guthrie might be someone many look up to, but the daytime tv star has some heroes of her own, so to speak.
 During a 2011 Q&A on "Today," she revealed that her mother, Nancy Guthrie, is her role model.
 "I'm just really proud of her," Guthrie said, explaining how Nancy was a stay-at-home-mom who was always there for her and her siblings growing up.
 "When I was a teenager, we lost my dad, and at that point my mom went back to work, and she had a whole career, and to me, she's just an inspiration," Guthrie said.

 When the "Today" show host's mother went missing on February 1, 2026, it understandably made headlines, and Guthrie found herself having to weather one of the hardest moments of her life.
 As the search for Nancy failed to yield results, Guthrie and her family grew increasingly anxious, with the star telling Hoda Kotb during a March 2026 interview on "Today," "We are in agony.
 It is unbearable," per the BBC.
 When Mother's Day arrived and Nancy remained missing, Guthrie took to Instagram to pay tribute to her mom.
 She posted a video featuring clips and photographs of her mother, captioning it, "Mother, daughter, sister, Nonie — we miss you with every breath.
 We will never stop looking for you.
 We will never be at peace until we find you."
 She once again asked the public for help to find Nancy.
 "Someone knows something that can make the difference.
 Call 1800CALLFBI.
 You can be anonymous and the reward remains available.
 Please keep praying.
 Bring her home."